11th February 2019

 22nd November 2018

-I’m very happy to have been invited to Aston University to talk about my research today.
+I’m very happy to visit Aston University today to talk about my research.
 I’ll present work demonstrating that listeners with moderate hearing loss have impaired selective attention, reasons why speech-in-noise perception varies substantially among people with ‘normal’ hearing, and how we can utilise knowledge about cognition to improve speech intelligibility.

 Attention to Sound Meeting